- NEW! Online chronic pain program

 Of the TMS / PPD studies I have reviewed personally all have indicated significant effect sizes for given treatment groups.
 This, in combination together with my own clinical experience leads me to conclude that Sarno’s approach is highly effective for the subgroup of patients who can accept the mind-body aspects of their condition.

-The scholarly reader, practitioner or interested layperson is referred to the following recent papers as a starting point:
+The scholarly reader, practitioner or interested layperson is referred to the following papers as a starting point:

 Michael C. Hsu, Howard Schubiner, Mark A. Lumley, John S. Stracks, Daniel J. Clauw and David A. Williams.
 2010.
 “Sustained Pain Reduction Through Affective Self-awareness in Fibromyalgia: A Randomized Controlled Trial”.
 Journal of General Internal Medicine; Oct 2010, Vol. 25 Issue 10, p1064-1070.